ucsc2025-cse183/class_code/assignment_prompts/final_project/README.md

 - Ability to edit recipes authored by the logged-in user only.
 - Users cannot edit others' recipes.

+Documentation:

+- A PDF with instructions and screenshots showing functionality

 ### Requirements for Full Grade

 To earn full credit, your app must include all of the above, plus:

 - Import data from TheMealDB API to populate recipes (import only once; the import code must be included).